varnishcache/varnish-cache/doc/sphinx/tutorial/purging.rst

 Bans are checked when we hit an object in the cache, but before we deliver it. *An object is only checked against newer bans*.

-Bans that only match against beresp.* are also processed by a background worker threads called the *ban lurker*.
+Bans that only match against obj.* are also processed by a background worker threads called the *ban lurker*.
 The ban lurker will walk the heap and try to match objects and will evict the matching objects.
 How aggressive the ban lurker is can be controlled by the parameter ban_lurker_sleep.
+The ban lurker can be disabled by setting ban_lurker_sleep to 0.

-Bans that are older then the oldest objects in the cache are discarded without evaluation.
+Bans that are older than the oldest objects in the cache are discarded without evaluation.
 If you have a lot of objects with long TTL, that are seldom accessed you might accumulate a lot of bans.
 This might impact CPU usage and thereby performance.